 - A Variable “Excess” is the amount you are ahead.

 - A Variable “Deficiency” is the amount you are behind.

 The amount changes each year when Core and Variable interest is credited to your account.
 By keeping track of these amounts, you can figure out how well the Variable fund is performing since you entered the fund and when and if you might want to cancel the fund.
 Use the Variable Excess or Deficiency Update Calculator to update your balance and how much it would increase or decrease your formula calculation.
-See page 3 of the How Participation in the Variable Trust Fund Affects Your WRS Benefits (ET-4930) brochure for more information.
+See the Variable Trust Fund (ET-4930) brochure for more information.